 - Install Looker

 - Share the SSH key repository (depending on your situation)

 - Open the ports for the nodes to communicate

 - Start Looker on the nodes

-Ensure that you have Looker installed on each node, using the Looker application JAR file and the directions on the On-premise Installation page.
+Ensure that you have Looker installed on each node, using the Looker application JAR files and the directions on the Customer-hosted installation steps documentation page.

 For a clustered Looker configuration, the application database must be a MySQL database.
 If you have an existing non-clustered Looker instance that is using HyperSQL for the application database, you must migrate the application data from the HyperSQL data to your new shared MySQL application database.

-Please make sure to backup your Looker directory.
+Make sure to back up your Looker directory.
 The migration process can only go from a HyperSQL database to a MySQL database, not in reverse.

-See this article for information about backing up Looker and then migrating the application database from HyperSQL to MySQL.
+See the Migrating to MySQL documentation page for information about backing up Looker and then migrating the application database from HyperSQL to MySQL.

 - On the server that will store the shared file system, verify that you have access to another account that can